 The flu is just a bad cold

-Flu feels far worse than any common cold!
-A nasty chesty cough, high temperature, breathlessness, profoundly achy joints, sore throat, runny nose and extreme tiredness.
+Flu is worse than a common cold!
+Symptoms include a nasty chesty cough, high temperature, breathlessness, profoundly achy joints, sore throat, runny nose and extreme tiredness.

-Many of our patients who are immunosuppressed by chemotherapy or other cancer treatments are also especially susceptible to flu and are far more likely to develop serious complications if infected.
+Our patients are immunosuppressed by chemotherapy or other cancer treatments are susceptible to flu.
+They are at a greater risk in developing serious complications from flu.

 You don’t need a flu vaccine every year

-The dominant strains of flu can change each year, and even if they don’t, your immunity declines over time.
+The dominant strains of flu can change each year and your immunity declines over time.
 Having a flu jab every year is the only way to ensure you have optimal protection against the flu.

 Healthy people don’t need to be vaccinated

 Even though flu can be more serious among the very young, older adults, and those living with chronic or serious illness, anyone is susceptible and it is highly infectious.
 Reducing the likelihood of flu infection through vaccination could help to prevent serious flu or flu-related deaths.

-Having the flu jab could actually save your life!
+Having the flu jab could actually save your life.

-This year is the first time when flu and COVID-19 will co-circulate alongside each other, and research has shown that if you catch both viruses at the same time or one after the other you are at increased risk of getting seriously ill!
+Flu and COVID-19 will co-circulate alongside each other again this year, and if you catch both viruses at the same time or one after the other you are at increased risk of becoming seriously ill.

-If I practice the guidance for COVID I won't get flu
+If I take the precautions for COVID-19 I won’t get flu